Guide To United Polaris Lounges (Access & Locations)

 While United Clubs are primarily United Airlines’ membership clubs and lounges for elite members, Polaris Lounges are United’s premium lounges for long haul business class passengers.
 Guests traveling long haul business class generally have higher expectations of the airport experience than what’s otherwise offered from domestic airline lounges, so that’s why United has created this network of lounges.

-United Polaris Lounges really are spectacular, and in my opinion are the best business class lounges offered by any US airline.
+United Polaris Lounges really are pretty great, among the best business class lounges offered by any US airline.
 They feature everything from a la carte dining and buffets, to nap rooms and shower suites, to great decor, to cocktails and barista-made coffee.

 United Polaris Lounges have a la carte dining